Web scraping with Scrapy 101

 )

-Each rule is defined using the Rule class, which takes two arguments: a LinkExtractor instance that defines which links to follow; and a callback function that will be called to process the response from each crawled page.
+Each rule is created using the Rule class, which takes two key arguments: a LinkExtractor to define which links to follow, and a callback function to handle the response.
 In this case, we have two rules:

 def parse_article(self, response):